Stay in Touch

 Children who understand these concepts are more likely to take an active interest in their money as adults.

-When buying stocks for kids, consider their age, maturity level, and personal interests.
 An eight-year-old may not understand concepts as well as an older child or teenager.

 Find the best stock to inspire your child from our list of kid-friendly stocks.